rsn870/Bachelor-s-Thesis/README.md

 # Bachelor's Thesis
-Hosting a pdf version of my bachelor's thesis which involved generating lip to speech in the latent speech of a pretrained StyleGAN
+Hosting a pdf version of my bachelor's thesis which involved generating videos that are in sync with a given audio segment.
+This involved a novel architecture trained on top of the latent space of a pretrained StyleGAN (FFHQ).
+The details are in the pdf of the thesis and a set of slides that I presented during my viva.